-Generally, a bookkeeper is responsible for recording daily financial transactions (money going in and out of a business) and properly categorizing those transactions.
+Generally, a bookkeeper is responsible for recording daily financial transactions (money going in and out of business) and correctly categorizing those transactions.

-How much can a bookkeeper expect to make starting out?
+How much can a bookkeeper expect to make starting?

 How can someone become a bookkeeper?

-I wouldn’t say that “anyone” can become a bookkeeper; you definitely need certain skills, but they are not what you may think and most can be taught.
+I wouldn’t say that “anyone” can become a bookkeeper; you need specific skills, but they are not what you may think and most can be taught.
 Surprisingly, “advanced math skills” are NOT necessary!

-In my free course, you find out the 7 character traits of a great bookkeeper, The two that can’t be taught are; #1 – an eye for detail.
+In my free course, you find out the seven character traits of a great bookkeeper, the two that can’t be taught are; #1 – an eye for detail.

 What’s the best part about being a bookkeeper?

-In all seriousness: there are so many positive aspects of being a bookkeeper AND running your own business.
+There are so many positive aspects of being a bookkeeper and running your own business.

-For starters, you are truly helping business owners.
-You become their go-to person and that feels awesome.
+For starters, you are genuinely helping business owners.
+You become their go-to person, and that feels awesome.